UTSA Roadrunners men's basketball

-The UTSA Roadrunners men's basketball team represents the University of Texas at San Antonio in San Antonio, Texas, US.
-Originally competing as an NCAA independent in 1981–82, the Roadrunners moved to the Trans-America Athletic Conference in 1986–87, then moved to the Southland Conference in 1991–92, then moved to the Western Athletic Conference in 2012–2013, then moved to Conference USA in 2013–2014 where they are currently a member.
-UTSA plays its home games at the on-campus Convocation Center, and is coached by former NBA player Steve Henson.
+The UTSA Roadrunners men's basketball team represents the University of Texas at San Antonio in San Antonio, Texas, US in NCAA Division I as a member of the American Conference (American) from the 2023–24 season.
+Originally competing as an NCAA independent in 1981–82, the Roadrunners moved to the Trans-America Athletic Conference (now known as the Atlantic Sun Conference, or ASUN) in 1986–87, then moved to the Southland Conference in 1991–92, then moved to the Western Athletic Conference in 2012–2013, then moved to Conference USA in 2013–2014 where they remained for the next 10 seasons.
+UTSA plays its home games at the on-campus Convocation Center, and is coached by Austin Claunch.

 UTSA has won four conference tournaments and three conference regular season championships.
-The team has made a total of four NCAA Men's Division I Basketball Championship appearances in its history.
-In the 2011 NCAA Men's Division I Basketball Championship, the Roadrunners defeated SWAC Champion Alabama State, 70–61 in the opening round before falling in the second round to Ohio State.
+The team has made a total of four NCAA Division I men's basketball tournament appearances in its history, most recently in 2011.

+In the 2011 NCAA Division I men's basketball tournament, the Roadrunners defeated SWAC Champion Alabama State, 70–61 in the opening round before falling in the second round to Ohio State.
 The victory over Alabama State marked the first time in school history that a Roadrunner team won an NCAA tournament game in any sport.

-As a relatively young Division I program, the team has made no other appearances in post-season tournaments.
+History

-Don Eddy (1981-1986)
+Don Eddy (1981–1986)

 On May 14, 1980, Don Eddy was announced as the first head coach for UTSA, with the school planning to a field team starting in the 1980–81 season.
 After compiling a record of 56–54, he resigned following an altercation with a player in a January 26, 1986 game.

 After his resignation, former Baylor basketball player Larry Gatewood closed out the season as interim head coach.